Ask a Question

 Overview

-This authentic working guest ranch is nestled in the beautiful Saskatchewan river valley, along the shores of Lake Diefenbaker, in the heart of Canadian cattle ranching country.
-Guests can enjoy a taste of the cowboy way of life with a true ranching adventure, featuring lots of hours in the saddle …
+The guest ranch is nestled in the beautiful Saskatchewan River valley, along the shores of Lake Diefenbaker, in the heart of Canadian historic ranching country.
+Guests can enjoy a taste of the cowboy way of life, featuring lots of hours in the saddle each day on the ranch's well-schooled Quarter ho…

 Highlights